Process Improvement in Behavioral Health

 Process improvement can be defined as “changing the way that work is performed so it is more efficient and effective.”
 Initially geared toward manufacturing, process improvement is now widely recognized as a powerful tool for making positive change in any setting.

-How do behavioral health organizations use process improvement?
+How do prevention practitioners use process improvement?

 The NIATx model of process improvement